 Coats zipped up against the cold,

-It’s the same for all, young or old.
+It’s the same for the young or old,

 I watch those gulls having their fun,

 I think about the things to do,

 While shielding my eyes from the sun,

 But free, like the gulls too.